-Up until today, Metal Gear Solid’s soundtrack is one of the best ones in the industry.
+The original Metal Gear Solid soundtrack is incredible.
 If the voice cast and music are still outstanding, the ambient sounds of the OG games now show evident signs of age.

-BUT, the soundtrack is — in my opinion — a buzz kill.
+But the soundtrack is, in my opinion, a major buzz kill.

-Let me illustrate it with one of the most iconic scenes from Metal Gear Solid, as Snake hops on an elevator to reach what I’ll call Shadow Moses’ “ground floor.”
+Let’s illustrate it with one of the most iconic scenes from Metal Gear Solid.

 Here’s the original version:

 It sure looks better, but I don’t think the music fits at all.
 And I was pretty disappointed to see that it repeatedly happened throughout the adventure, denaturing classic scenes and leaving me with a taste of unfinished business.

 Boss battles define Metal Gear games.
 They are usually what players remember the most, years after completing the games.

 Here, Twin Snakes shouldn’t disappoint players as it sublimates the original titles’ battles.
 I did enjoy fighting Sniper Wolf, Gray Fox, or Psycho Mantis, but some things felt out of place.